 When it comes to commerce infrastructure, there are a lot of high-tech solutions which make retailers perform better on multiple levels, such as a recommendation algorithm that helps customers find matching products, which potentially increases basket size.
 However, those solutions are expensive, and when a large pool of data is needed to scale, businesses often cannot do in on their own.
 In those cases, it makes sense to work together and form alliances or make use of platforms.

 Other reasons are reach and customer access.
 These days, more than half of consumers start their online product search on Amazon.
 If your products and services are listed on their marketplace, you don’t have to worry about buying traffic.
 For larger retailers, it might make sense to leverage their technological and organizational infrastructure and rent it to 3rd parties, as Amazon does with its very successful AWS business.
 The beauty of becoming a platform: mitigating inventory risk, gaining new market insights and building brand awareness.
 In general, those kinds of gatekeepers will increase market share to 40% in the next few years, according to Gartner.

 No list of trends would be complete without at least mentioning AI once.
 In the current debate, there is a lot of doubt regarding how far the development is, what the difference between AI and machine learning is and what possible commerce applications could be.
 But the online industry is bound to be disrupted by smart algorithms – however, not in the shape and form of evil programs that will govern all the world’s information and rule humanity.

 But regarding something far more mundane, like product data: for decades, category managers and developers have been trying to create the perfect – high quality, relevant – product catalog.
 With advances in machine learning, these day-to-day tasks could be automated, leaving more time to think about innovation (which is something, that will be left to humans after all).

 What do you think?
 What will be relevant for your business?
-Please let us know in the comments.
+Let us know in the comments or contact us today.